gurpreetsingh1111/PubMed_20k_RCT/README.md

 You don't have to write the text descriptions but writing the code yourself is a great way to get hands-on experience.

 Don't worry if you make mistakes, we all do.
 The way to get better and make less mistakes is to write more code.

-**📖 Resource:** See the full set of course materials on GitHub: https://github.com/mrdbourke/tensorflow-deep-learning